callumf8/Eccentric-planet-disc-interactions/README.md

 # README.md

 This repository contains the data produced in the study of eccentric planet disc interactions.
-The production of this data is detailed fully the paper.
+The underlying theory and methodology is detailed fully the paper.
 The data is divided into the circular and eccentric result directories.
 Each of the files contains the results across a variety of eccentricity and disc parameters.

-- $p$ = radial surface density exponent
+- $p$ = radial surface density exponents
-- $T$ = radial temperature exponent
+- $T$ = radial temperature exponents
-- $h$ = disc aspect ratio at the planetary location
+- $h$ = disc aspect ratios at the planetary semi-major axis
 - $e$ = eccentricity of the planetary orbit

 ## `circular/ `